haruncetin/AttributeParser/README.md

-# Attribute Parser of Hackerrank
+# Attribute Parser from Hackerrank

 This code is created from Attribute Parser challenge of Hackerrank platform.
 It takes a list of html-like xml markup expressions and parses all.
 Then it can be accessed by "." for tags and "\~" for attributes of tags (i.e. tag1\~value, tag1.tag2\~name).